-R-Transit clients who require additional assistance of the drivers and/or depend on mechanical crutches, walkers, and wheelchairs continue to provide service with wheelchair accessible.
+R-Transit clients who require additional assistance of the drivers and/or depend on mechanicator crutches, walkers, and wheelchairs chief the R-Transit program.
+R-Transit clients can use both RAPID and R-Transit paratransit service.
+R-Transit will continue to provide service with wheelchair accessible.